LLM Reference

 The capability footprint differs most on vision: DeepSeek V3.1, multimodal input: DeepSeek V3.1, and code execution: DeepSeek V3.1.
 Both models share structured outputs, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-Choose DeepSeek V3.1 when coding workflow support and larger context windows are central to the workload.
-Choose Llama 3 70B Instruct when provider fit, lower input-token cost, and broader provider choice are more important.
+Choose DeepSeek V3.1 when coding workflow support, larger context windows, and lower input-token cost are central to the workload.
+Choose Llama 3 70B Instruct when provider fit and broader provider choice are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.

 FAQ